rage/programming-23/data/part-2/4-simple-loops.md

 </sample-output>

-The following program has a similar structure, but the user experience is quite different.
+The following program has a similar structure to the example above the infinite loop, but the user experience is quite different.
 This program allows the user to proceed only if they type in the correct PIN _1234_:

 ```python
 while True: